 [they shoot out the security cameras and kill the officers]

-Picture that in the voice of the weakest actor you can think of and tell me how bad that dialogue actually is.
-And this is just two quotes out of the first movie.
-If I scoured all six movies I’m sure I could find enough to make you regret ever liking them in the first place.
+Picture that in the voice of the weakest actor you can think of and tell me if it would have the same weight without the flashy bits that came around them.
+I know this is just two scenes out of the first movie, and some of the fondest, but I would argue that without Lucas’ eye for special effects and a cast capable of selling them it wouldn’t work as well.
+In fact, If I scoured all six movies I’m sure I could find enough to make you regret ever liking them in the first place.

 “But hey,” you’re probably saying about now, “what about the good Star Wars movies like Empire Strikes Back?
 Some of the most quoted and memorable lines of all time came from that.”

-Oh, right, Empire Strikes Back: the movie Lucas didn’t write or direct.
-Yeah, that’s right, the movie that most people agree was the high point of the franchise was the one movie where he didn’t have a direct role in its creation.
-He gave them a general story to produce, yeah, but he didn’t actually put any work into it.
+And you’re right, the Empire Strikes Back did have a pretty solid script – but it was also the movie Lucas didn’t write or direct.
+Yeah, that’s right, the movie that most people agree was the high point of the franchise was the one movie where he didn’t have a direct role in its production.
+He gave them a general story to produce, yeah, but he didn’t actually do the majority of the work.
 In fact, the prequel trilogy, often claimed to be collectively the lowest point of the entire franchise by most of the outspoken fans was the time when Lucas was the primary screenwriter the entire time.
 That’s right, whenever the dialogue was awkward and the plot was contrived or nonsensical – Lucas wrote it.

 Hell, imagine what would have happened if we could understand everything Chewbacca and R2-D2 could say and consider how much of the dialogue in the first movie was between one of them and their respective straight man.
 And remember that James Earl Jones was brought in to do the Darth Vader voice because the original actor made everything the man said sound silly.
 I’m not the first person to notice this!